TheSOMGuy/pyNTURGB-D/README.md

   -> download the Dataset: https://github.com/shahroudy/NTURGB-D

-  -> distribute the files from the dataset to the formaly created folders ( skeleton & data )
+  -> distribute the files from the dataset to the previously created folders ( skeleton & data )

   -> open a terminal and switch to the project then type: ./ppe -h